Glenelg’s Temptation Sailing offers private cruises and dolphin expeditions along South Australia's stunning coastline.

 BY SAM SMITH

-Glenelg’s Temptation Sailing has run public cruises, private cruises and dolphin expeditions since 2002.
+Temptation Sailing has run cruises and dolphin expeditions since 2002.
 Their catamaran, Temptation, accommodates up to 50 people, complete with bar, undercover seating area and sound system.

-A friend and I were recently “tempted” by a sunset cruise, and eagerly boarded the catamaran on a hot summer night after work.
+A friend and I were recently “tempted” by a sunset cruise and eagerly boarded the catamaran on a hot summer night after work.
 The sunset cruise is open to the public, and we quickly began chatting to fellow seafarers, before securing a place to sit at the front of the boat.
-Owner and captain, Steve, was at the helm, while second in charge, Trent, gave us directions to the bar and cabin area.

 If you’ve lived in South Australia for many years, it’s easy to take the city's beaches for granted.
 But as we glided away from the marina and along the coast, it was as if I was seeing the illuminated hotels, buzzing restaurants and bars for the first time.